ibm-cloud-docs/Cloudant/offerings/bluemix.md

 ![Account dashboard](../images/cloudant_capacity.png)

-To move to a different throughput capacity, select the provisioned throughput capacity you need, then click **Update**.
-You are asked to confirm the change, and reminded that the provisioning change can take up to 24 hours to complete.
+To move to a different throughput capacity, select the provisioned throughput capacity that you need, then click **Update**.
+You're asked to confirm the change, and reminded that the provisioning change can take up to 24 hours to complete.

 ![Account dashboard](../images/cloudant_capacity_change.png)

 In the {{site.data.keyword.cloudant_short_notm}} Dashboard, the size of the capacity increase is limited to 10 units (1000 reads/second, 500 writes/second, and 50 global queries/second) per change.
-Decreases are not limited by the number of units.
+Decreases aren't limited by the number of units.
 Any change in capacity, either an increase or a decrease, is limited to once per hour.
 If you require more capacity than is available on the {{site.data.keyword.cloudant_short_notm}} Dashboard, contact [{{site.data.keyword.cloudant_short_notm}} support](mailto:support@cloudant.com).
 {: note}

 #### API

-To use the API to view the current provisioned throughput capacity allocated or change the target provisioned throughput capacity for an {{site.data.keyword.cloudant_short_notm}} instance, see the [Capacity API](/docs/Cloudant?topic=cloudant-capacity) documentation.
+To use the API to view the current provisioned throughput capacity that is allocated or change the target provisioned throughput capacity for an {{site.data.keyword.cloudant_short_notm}} instance, see the [Capacity API](/docs/Cloudant?topic=cloudant-capacity) documentation.

-The API syntax for changing the capacity will also be shown in the **Increase capacity through API** tab on the Capacity page for instances deployed in a Resource Group.
+The API syntax for changing the capacity is also shown in the **Increase capacity through API** tab on the Capacity page for instances that are deployed in a Resource Group.

 ### Monitoring usage
 {: #monitoring-usage}

 Information about your usage of provisioned throughput capacity is available in the {{site.data.keyword.cloudant_short_notm}} Dashboard Monitoring tab.
-The **Current Operations** tab shows recent consumption of [provisioned throughput capacity](#provisioned-throughput-capacity) showing the number of requests broken down by reads, writes, and global queries.
-The dotted line represents the peak capacity allowed according to the provisioned throughput capacity set for the instance.
+The **Current Operations** tab shows recent consumption of [provisioned throughput capacity](#provisioned-throughput-capacity) by showing the number of requests broken down by reads, writes, and global queries.
+The dotted line represents the peak capacity that is allowed according to the provisioned throughput capacity set for the instance.

 ![Monitoring - Current Operations](../images/monitoring-current_operations.png)

 The **Denied Requests** tab shows the number of requests that were denied in a given second by showing the response, "429: too many requests."
-Requests are denied because they exceed the provisioned throughput capacity allocated to the instance.
+Requests are denied because they exceed the provisioned throughput capacity that is allocated to the instance.
 The graphs are broken down by reads, writes, and global queries.

 ![Monitoring - Denied Requests](../images/monitoring-denied_requests.png)